SEDULity: A Proof-of-Learning Framework for Distributed and Secure Blockchains with Efficient Useful Work

 \begin{itemize} \item We propose a PoL framework that utilizes ML training for blockchain consensus.
 Our framework ensures useful work is done efficiently to preserve the security and decentralization of the blockchain. \item We demonstrate that our framework can be extended to other types of useful work, using matrix multiplication as an example. \item We design an incentive mechanism to incentivize task verification by making minor adjustments to the proposed framework. \item We prove that miners are incentivized to train fully honestly with fine-tuned system parameters through rigorous mathematical analysis. \item We demonstrate the performance of the proposed PoL through extensive simulations. \end{itemize}

 The rest of this paper is structured as follows.
 In Section~\ref{sec:related works}, we present related works and discuss the fundamental issues in competition-based PoL.
 Section~\ref{sec:system model} introduces the system model, and Section~\ref{sec:framework} elaborates on our PoL framework design.
-We give some discussions in Section~\ref{sec:discussions} and introduce the capture-the-flag protocol in Section~\ref{sec:CTF}.
-Section~\ref{sec:verification analysis} provides the probabilistic verification analysis.
+We present the security analysis in Section~\ref{sec:security} and provide discussions in Section~\ref{sec:discussions}.
+Section~\ref{sec:CTF} introduces the capture-the-flag protocol, and Section~\ref{sec:verification analysis} provides the probabilistic verification analysis.
 Simulation results are presented in Section~\ref{sec:sim}.
 We conclude the paper in Section~\ref{sec:conclusion}.